bitcointranscripts/bitcointranscripts/london-bitcoin-devs/2021-11-02-socratic-seminar-assumeutxo.md

 ---
-title: Socratic Seminar - AssumeUTXO
+title: "Socratic Seminar - AssumeUTXO"
 transcript_by: Michael Folkson
 categories: ['meetup']
-tags: ['security', 'IBD', 'bitcoin core']
+tags: ['security', 'assumeUTXO', 'bitcoin core']
 date: 2021-11-02
 media: https://www.youtube.com/watch?v=JottwT-kEdg
 ---

-Topic: AssumeUTXO

-Name: Socratic Seminar

-Location: London BitDevs (online)

 Reading list: <https://gist.github.com/michaelfolkson/f46a7085af59b2e7b9a79047155c3993>

-# Intros
+## Intros

 Michael Folkson (MF): This is a discussion on AssumeUTXO.
 We are lucky to have James O’Beirne on the call.
 There is a reading list that I will share in a second with a bunch of links going right from concept, some of the podcasts James has done, a couple of presentations James has done.
 And then towards the end hopefully we will get pretty technical and in the weeds of some of the current, past and future PRs.
 Let’s do intros.

 James O’Beirne (JOB): Thanks Michael for putting this together and for having me.
 It is nice to be able to participate in meetings like this.
 My name is James O’Beirne.
 I have been working on Bitcoin Core on and off for about 6 years.
 Spent some time at Chaincode Labs and continue to work full time on Bitcoin Core today.
 Excited to talk about AssumeUTXO and to answer any questions anybody has.
 The project has been going on for maybe 2 and a half years now which is a lot longer than I’d anticipated.
 Always happy to talk about it so thanks for the opportunity.

-# Why do we validate the whole blockchain from genesis?
+## Why do we validate the whole blockchain from genesis?

 <https://btctranscripts.com/andreas-antonopoulos/2018-10-23-andreas-antonopoulos-initial-blockchain-download/>